-Mahi Mahi : Fair availability late spring through early fall.
-A very popular, meaty, white flesh fish that is delicious fried, grilled, broiled, and baked.
+Mahi Mahi: Fair availability late spring through early fall.
+A very popular, meaty, white flesh fish that is delicious fried, grilled, broiled or baked.

-Pompano: Fair availability early June – August.
+Pompano: Fair availability early June to August.
 Small cleaned and dressed whole fish are sweet and succulent grilled or pan fried.